charlesrollin/tiny_search_engine/README.md

     result += struct.pack('if', posting)   # each posting
 ```

-Assuming now that we read a posting list from the index file, its length will be of the form `4 + 8*k` where k is the length of the posting list.
+Assuming now that we read a posting list from the index file, the length of its binary representation will be of the form `4 + 8*k` where k is the length of the posting list.
 Converting this line to Python values is therefore:
 ```python
 term_id = struct.unpack_from('i', bin_line)
 posting_list = struct.iter_unpack('if', bin_line[4:])  # remove first integer
 ```

-To only read the necessay amount of bytes when retrieving a posting list, we need to know its size.
+To only read the necessary amount of bytes when retrieving a posting list, we need to know its size.
 This can be computed from the `positions` map that is produced during each step of the index construction.

 #### Expected improvements

-In the first naive approach, a float was represented with 5 digits: a single string representation of a float was 5*4 ~ 20B.
+In the first naive approach, a float was represented with 5 digits: a single string representation of a float was `5*4 = 20B`.

-Hence the fist size of a posting was `4 + 5*4` which is then decreased to `4 + 4`.
+Hence the first size of a posting was `4 + 5*4` which has been decreased to `4 + 4`.
 This means that we can expect to divide the size of the index by 3.
-This matches with the experimental results described in the Performances section.
+This matches the experimental results described in the Performances section.

 ### Appendix D: Boolean Queries